shivam-880/dropbox-whitelist-selective-sync/README.md

 ```

 ## Create Dropbox Whitelist
-Create a file named `.dropbox-whitelist` under dropbox directory on your host machine with a list of relative paths of files and directories that you wish to whitelist.
+Create a file named `.dropbox-whitelist` under `$HOME/dropbox-whitelist` directory on your host machine with a list of paths of files and directories that you wish to whitelist relative to the `$DROPBOX_SYNC_DIR`.
 Make sure these paths don't end with '/'.
 ```
 $ find $DROPBOX_SYNC_DIR \( ! -regex '.*/\..*' \) | awk '{if(NR>1)print}' | cut -c $(expr $(echo $DROPBOX_SYNC_DIR | wc -c) + 1)-
 study material